patchbae/jekyll-now/_posts/PCOMP/2017-10-24-Color-Mixing-Lamp.md

 ---
- -layout: post
+ layout: post
- -title: Color Mixing Lamp
+ title: Color Mixing Lamp
+ categories: PCOMP

 ---

 I've been working as a lighting designer for the past few years, primarily in the context of live music events.
 But before that experience, I had never really interacted with RGB or CMY color spaces, much less had an understanding of these additive and subtractive models of color.